1109akshatverma/Dashboard-in-a-day/getting-started.md

    ![](Images/did-gs6.png)

-1. Navigate to `https://app.powerbi.com/`, sign in using the Email and Password given below and click on **Submit**.
+1. Navigate to `https://app.powerbi.com/`, sign in by using the Email given below and click on **Submit**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>